 It places _:-ms-fullscreen after :root .selector, which breaks the hack.

-Of course, it is better not to mix proper styles with hacks, but it was very interesting for me to find out how to make cssnano not break IE hacks.
+Of course, it is better not to mix proper styles with hacks, but it was exciting for me to find out how to make cssnano not break IE hacks.

 It turned out that there are two rules in the standard preset that sort rules in a declaration: